About this artwork

 - 90.2 × 110.5 × 59.7 cm (35 1/2 × 43 1/2 × 23 1/2 in.)

-- Restricted gifts of Mrs. Eric Oldberg, Timm R. Reynolds; restricted gift of Edmund J. Doering II in honor of Mrs. Eric Oldberg; R.T.
+- Purchased with funds provided by Mrs. Eric Oldberg, Timm R. Reynolds, and Edmund J. Doering II in honor of Mrs. Eric Oldberg; R.T.
 Crane Jr., Memorial Fund